 At the MENTOR Network, community service is a way of life.
 Each spring, Network employees and individuals we serve come together for our annual Volunteer Day, a time when we give back to the communities in which we live and work.

 Volunteer Day began in 2013, when five Network states decided to spend a day lending a hand in their communities.
 Local projects included beautifying parks, sorting donations at food pantries, painting schools and cleaning up Boys & Girls Clubs.

-Volunteer Day 2017
+Volunteer Day 2019

-- Serving meals at soup kitchens
+- Working at soup kitchens